 Consider these quick tips to help keep you, your family and your property safe the next time severe weather happens:

 The highest risk of severe thunderstorms and tornadoes in Kentucky typically occurs in March through June, but, when the weather conditions are right, we’ve all seen that they can happen any time of the year.
 Listen daily to your local weather forecast and be aware of threatening or potentially severe weather situations.
 Remember to place your safety and the safety of your family above all else in any severe weather situation.

 Want more tips?
-Read this extended list of tips about severe weather safety from the National Weather Service.
+Read this extended list of tips about severe weather safety on Life's Blueprints, a blog by KFB Insurance.

 - Move lawn furniture inside and secure other outdoor items such as grills, trampolines and portable basketball goals.
 These can become wind-driven projectiles during severe thunderstorms or tornadoes.

 - Secure windows and doors throughout your house or business, and make sure you know where the safest part of the building is in the event of a tornado.

 -Move vehicles inside a garage or carport to protect them from hail damage.

 Follow this link for additional weather safety information from the National Weather Service.

 Severe weather events can continue to be dangerous even after the storms have passed.
 Make sure that you and your family are safe and secure before venturing out to assess the damage!
 After a storm hits, the National Weather Service recommends the following: